 A specific sum of money that the buyer owes to the Seller.

-Bills of exchange are also known as the draft.
-The term bill of exchange can also be applied to other instruments of foreign exchange.
-Some of those include traveller’s checks, express orders, cable and mail transfers, postal money orders and letters of credit.
+Bills of Exchange are also known as the draft.
+The term Bills of Exchange can also be applied to other instruments of foreign exchange.
+Some of those include traveler’s checks, express orders, cable and mail transfers, postal money orders and letters of credit.

 History of Bills of Exchange

 Since the merchants or buyers had their assets dispersed in various banks in many trading cities, it was not possible to get immediate payment by the shipper or seller by a banker.
-The shipper would present a bill of exchange to the banker who would purchase it at a discounted price (since payment was due in the future).
-The buying merchant's account would be debited at the due date as per the date mentioned in the Bill of exchange.
+The shipper would present a Bills of Exchange to the banker who would purchase it at a discounted price (since payment was due in the future).
+The buying merchant's account would be debited at the due date as per the date mentioned in the Bills of Exchange.
 Bills could also be drawn on the banks directly.
-Once the Seller received his payment, the Bill of exchange continued to function as a credit instrument until it reached its maturity.
+Once the Seller received his payment, the Bills of Exchange continued to function as a credit instrument until it reached its maturity.

 Essential Elements of Bills of Exchange

-A bill of exchange introduction would require you to get familiarized with a few terms and also the elements of bills of exchange.
+A Bills of Exchange introduction would require you to get familiarized with a few terms and also the elements of Bills of Exchange.
 Let us first learn some terms:

-Drawer: This is the maker of the Bill of exchange.
+Drawer: This is the maker of the Bills of Exchange.